Defunctland: Minisodes (2017–present)

 Between the release of main Defunctland episodes, Perjurer will occasionally release smaller Defunctland "minisodes".
-These episodes can relate to topics outside of theme parks.
+These episodes can relate to topics outside of theme parks, such as products, advertising, and events.

 Debunkedland

 The first Defunctland spin-off, Debunkedland, was created by Kevin Perjurer and Noah Randall.
 Hosted by Randall, the series focused on debunking various rumors and myths about theme parks and theme park attractions.
 The initial run of the series, hosted by Randall on the Defunctland YouTube channel, lasted for only two episodes in April 2018.
 The series was rebooted with a third episode on the Themed Alternative YouTube channel, hosted by the mysterious "K", voiced by Bleaker, written by Corvyn Hartwick and edited by Heath Jinkins.
 This new incarnation of the series premiered on October 24, 2019.